ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

   mean).
 - Restrict calculations to the requested channel(s).
 The default configuration analyses the LHX6 channel (green in the metadata), but you can pass `--channel` on the CLI to target other markers.
+The `LHX6` shortcut maps to the exported projection name “Confocal - Green”.
 - Summarise the WT vs KO comparison per projection type (max/mean/median) using both Welch t-tests and Mann-Whitney U tests so publication-ready statistics (`N`, group means/medians, SEM, confidence intervals, p-values) are saved for